OctoHubOSS/Waitlist/docs/api/overview.md

 ## Authentication

-The OctoSearch API uses GitHub's authentication system.
-Personal access tokens can be provided via:
+The OctoHub API supports several authentication methods:

-1. Environment variables (recommended for server deployments)
+1. API tokens (recommended for programmatic access)
-2. Session authentication (used by the OctoSearch web interface)
+2. Session authentication (used by the OctoHub web interface)

 When making authenticated requests, higher rate limits are available.